VanCopi/VanBot/.github/README.md

 # VanBot
-VanBot is telegram bot for teaching programming
+VanBot is telegram bot for teaching programming on Java language